-Figure 4-4 displays average daily traffic count (ADT) for Interstate 43 at various locations, for the years 2001 and 2003.
-In that time, traffic volume has consistently increased along I-43, with the most significant increase affecting westbound traffic.
+Figure 4-4 and Figure 4-5 displays average daily traffic count (ADT) for Interstates 43 and 90, respectively, at various locations, for the years 2001 and 2003.
+In that time, traffic volume has consistently increased along I-43.
+On I-90, traffic volume decreased north of Shopiere Road, but significantly increased elsewhere.